-In the case of AquaLogic Service Bus, each reply message should contain a unique identifier called the correlation ID, that correlates the request message and its reply.
+In the case of ALSB, each reply message should contain a unique identifier called the correlation ID, which correlates the request message and its reply.

-When the caller creates a request message, it assigns a unique identifier to the request that is different from those for all other currently outstanding requests (for example, requests do not yet have replies).
+When the caller creates a request message, it assigns a unique identifier to the request that is different from those for all other currently outstanding requests (for example, requests that do not yet have replies).
 When the receiver processes the request, it saves the identifier and adds the request's identifier to the reply.